MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

    > [!IMPORTANT]
    > When using *Text to Speech*, the text must be entered in the selected language as the system doesn't perform translation.
    >
-   > All words will be pronouced in the selected language.
+   > All words are pronouced in the selected language.

 1. Choose if you want to enable voice inputs.
 When enabled, the name of every menu option becomes a speech-recognition keyword.
 For example, callers can say "One" to select the menu option mapped to key 1, or they can say "Sales" to select the menu option named "Sales."
-If you choose a language in Step 4 that doesn't support voice inputs, this option will be disabled.
+If you choose a language in Step 4 that doesn't support voice inputs, this option isn't available.

 Once you've set your Auto attendant's general info, select **Next**.